A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that this holiday-themed horror remake isn't for kids.
+Parents need to know that Black Christmas is a mature, violent holiday-themed horror remake.
 Although most of the grisly violence is implied rather than explicit, there's no shortage of spattering blood and jump scenes.
 Sorority house sisters are murdered one by one with weapons including knives, Christmas lights, a pointy Christmas ornament, and a glass unicorn figurine.
 The film also includes scenes of implied incest, online porn, vomiting, decapitation, bloody slicks on the floor, the consumption of human flesh cooked into Christmas cookie shapes, and human eyeballs being ripped out and eaten.
 Characters also smoke cigarettes, drink wine, and use lots of foul language (at least 30 "f--ks").

 - Parents say

 - Kids say

 In BLACK CHRISTMAS, sorority sisters Kelli (Katie Cassidy), Heather (Mary Elizabeth Winstead), Dana (Lacey Chabert), and Melissa (Michelle Trachtenberg) are pondering their upcoming holiday on campus on Christmas Eve.
 House mother Mrs. Mac (Andrea Martin) regales her charges with the story of the house's previous inhabitant, Billy Lenz (Robert Mann).
 Flashbacks illustrate his terrible life: Jaundiced as a child and reviled by his chain-smoking, alcoholic mother, he ends up killing his family and is incarcerated in a sanitarium.
 When Billy escapes, he returns to his old home and creates bloody heck -- he's especially fond of decapitating and de-eyeballing his victims, then eating their flesh and corneas.

 Is it any good?